-Lake Ouachita is completely surrounded by the Ouachita National Forest with limited shoreline development.
-Ouachita National Forest has over 700 miles of trails and facilities for hiking, mountain biking and ATVs.
-Lake Ouachita is the largest lake entirely within the state of Arkansas, with more than 200 islands (think of your own private camping spot!) and 40,000+ acres of boating and water recreation with 975 miles of shoreline.
-It is extremely well suited for recreational use with a number of designated recreation areas that include camping, fishing docks, boat slips and swim areas.
-Several marinas call Lake Ouachita home and rent a variety of watercraft, including houseboats.
-For those not inclined toward camping, several resorts with full boating facilities exist along the shore.
-Many hiking and mountain biking trails surround the lake in the Ouachita National Forest
+Lake Ouachita is completely surrounded by the Ouachita National Forest.
+It's the largest lake located entirely within the state of Arkansas.
+More than 200 islands can make your own private camping spot a reality!
+Explore 40,000+ acres of boating and water recreation, and 975 miles of shoreline.
+There are designated recreation areas for camping, fishing docks, boat slips and swimming.
+Several marinas rent a variety of watercraft, including houseboats.

-Lake Ouachita was authorized by the Flood Control Act of December 22, 1944 primarily for flood control and power generation.
-Lake Ouachita is the first of three reservoirs on the Ouachita River, near Hot Springs, created by the U.S. Army Corps of Engineers.
+Lake Ouachita was authorized by the Flood Control Act of 1944, primarily for flood control and power generation.
+It is the first of three reservoirs on the Ouachita River, near Hot Springs, created by the U.S. Army Corps of Engineers.
 (Lake Hamilton and Lake Catherine are the downstream reservoirs.)
-The gates of Blakely Mountain Dam were closed in 1953, creating Lake Ouachita.
-Ouachita is the French spelling of an Indian word WASHITA which means 'good hunting grounds...' and we have to add 'good fishing waters'.
+The gates of Blakely Mountain Dam were closed in 1953, creating this reservoir.
+Ouachita is the French spelling of an Indian word 'washita', which means 'good hunting grounds.'

-Lake Ouachita is an angler's paradise with largemouth bass, smallmouth bass, spotted bass, bream, crappie, catfish and walleye as fishing attractions.
-However, the trophy striped bass are the biggest draw for most anglers and have given Lake Ouachita the title of the 'Striped Bass Capital of the World'.
+Lake Ouachita is an angler's paradise.
+Largemouth bass, smallmouth bass, spotted bass, bream, crappie, catfish and walleye rank among its top fishing attractions.
+But trophy striped bass are the biggest draw for most anglers.
+For many, Lake Ouachita earns the title 'Striped Bass Capital of the World'.

-Unusual features on and around Lake Ouachita include one of the largest crystal veins in the world, rare jellyfish (non-stinging variety) and sponges.
-The Geo Float Trail, the first water-based interpretive trail included in the National Trails System, is a project of the U.S. Army Corps of Engineers, the Arkansas Geological Commission, and the U.S. Geological Survey.
-The 16-mile trail guides boaters around Lake Ouachita showing the many unique geological formations.
+Other attractions on and around Lake Ouachita include one of the largest crystal veins in the world, rare non-stinging jellyfish, and sponges.
+The Geo Float Trail, the first water-based interpretive trail in the National Trails System, is a project of the U.S. Army Corps of Engineers, the Arkansas Geological Commission, and the U.S. Geological Survey.
+The 16-mile trail guides boaters around Lake Ouachita, stopping at many unique geological formations.
 Boaters should try this one!

-For the geocaching aficionado, there are over 50 caches in a ten mile area (many more outside this) to find and log.
-At least one of these is on an island for boaters.
-Get your GPS unit out and find a few.
+For the geocaching aficionado, there are dozens of nearby caches to find and log.
+Bring your GPS and find a few.

-The mountain biker will also have challenges on the Lake Ouachita Vista Trail, the Womble Trail and the Little Blakely Trail.
-The Vista Trail is planned to extend 35-40 miles along the Lake Ouachita's shore.
+The lake's Vista Trail challenges mountain bikers, as do Womble Trail and Little Blakely Trail.
+The Vista Trail is planned to eventually cover 35-40 miles of Lake Ouachita's shoreline.

-Lake Ouachita has something for everyone - boating, fishing, hiking, biking, diving, in-season hunting and just the pure outdoor enjoyment of nature make this a 'must do' in Arkansas.
+Lake Ouachita has something for everyone - boating, fishing, hiking, biking, scuba diving, and hunting.
+Pure outdoor enjoyment beckons nature lovers to Ouachita, and makes it a 'must visit' Arkansas lake.